casperghst42/d610-patch/README.md

 Makes it possible to set unsupported vidio resolutions with intel chipset.

+Original by Leslie Chu <kongkong_chu@yahoo.ca>, websites listed in the source are no longer available.

+I will remove repository if being asked to do so by the original author.

 Old, source code no longer exist anywhere else online (to my knowledge).

 ```